amikos-tech/chromadbx/docs/embeddings.md

 Google Vertex AI uses variety of authentication methods.
 The most secure is either service account key file or Google Application Default Credentials.

+### Auth with gcloud

+The gloud auth will happen automatically so you do not need to provide any credentials to the embedding function.

 ```py
 import chromadb
 from chromadbx.embeddings.google import GoogleVertexAiEmbeddings